wooga/eredis/README.md

 # eredis

-Redis client with a focus on performance.
-Eredis also supports AUTH and SELECT.
+Redis client with a focus on performance and robustness.
+Eredis also supports AUTH, SELECT and poolboy.

 ## Example